eth_getBalance - BNB Smart Chain

 Common Errors

-Incorrect address format: Ensure the address is a valid hexadecimal string starting with '0x'.
-Double-check for any typos or incorrect characters.
+Incorrect Address Format: If the Ethereum address is not properly formatted, the request will fail.
+Ensure the address is a valid 42-character hexadecimal string starting with '0x'.

 Last updated